Clopidogrel, 75 mg 30 pcs

 Prevention of atherothrombotic complications:

-– In patients with myocardial infarction (several days to 35 days old), ischemic stroke (7 days to 6 months old), or diagnosed peripheral artery occlusive disease.
+· in patients with myocardial infarction (with a duration of several days to 35 days), ischemic stroke (with a duration of 7 days to 6 months) or with diagnosed occlusive peripheral artery disease.

-– Without ST-segment elevation (unstable angina or myocardial infarction without a Q-wave), including patients who have had stenting for percutaneous coronary intervention (in combination with acetylsalicylic acid);
+– without ST segment elevation (unstable angina or non-Q wave myocardial infarction), including patients who underwent stenting during percutaneous coronary intervention (in combination with acetylsalicylic acid);

 Prevention of atherothrombotic and thromboembolic complications, including stroke, in atrial fibrillation (atrial fibrillation)